MicrosoftDocs/fabric-docs/docs/onelake/create-onelake-shortcut.md

 # How-to: Create a OneLake shortcut

-In this how-to guide, you'll learn how to create a OneLake shortcut inside a Fabric Lakehouse.
+In this article, you learn how to create a OneLake shortcut inside a Fabric Lakehouse.
 You can use Lakehouse, Data Warehouse or KQL Database as the source for your shortcut.
 For an overview of shortcuts, see [OneLake shortcuts](onelake-shortcuts.md).

 [!INCLUDE [preview-note](../includes/preview-note.md)]